catkhuu/Run2Gether/community.md

 Catherine loves all things Ruby and back-end.
 After graduation, Catherine is spending her time delving deeper into React, node.js, and Javascript.

 During her time at Dev Bootcamp, she developed her skills to become a well-rounded fullstack developer, fast learner, and reliable pair programmer.
-You can find her at the Women Who Codea and NYC.rb meetups in the community.
+You can find her at the Women Who Code and NYC.rb meetups in the community.

 Catherine is currently seeking full-time junior web developer opportunities in NYC, preferably fullstack or back-end.